deepgram-devs/recorded-call-transcription/README.md

 cd recorded-call-transcription
 ```

+#### Configure the settings

+Your application will need to know more about you before it can run.
+Copy the
+`.env-example` file into a new file named `.env` and edit this new file to
+reflect the settings you want to use:

+- `DG_KEY`: The Deepgram API key you created earlier in this tutorial.
+- `YOUR_TWILIO_ACCOUNT_SID`: The Account SID from your Twilio Account Dashboard
+- `YOUR_TWILIO_AUTH_TOKEN`: The Auth Token from your Twilio Account Dashboard

 #### Create a virtual environment (optional)

 Create a virtual Python environnement to run the server in an isolated